-The field strength meter, consisting of an antenna and a well-shielded calibrated receiver which operate at the standard test frequencies, shall have a measurement uncertainty of $\pm 2$ dB or less.
-It shall be calibrated to accurately measure field strengths from 0.1 to 1 mV/m over the frequency range of interest.
-When testing type IV transceivers, field strength measurements are required at frequencies up to 3 GHz.
+The field strength meter, consisting of an antenna and a well-shielded calibrated receiver which operate at the standard test frequencies, shall have a resolution of at least 0.2 dB.
 The receiver should be located near the receiving antenna to keep the length of the cable between them as short as possible.